wp-plugins/banner-effect-header/readme.txt

 3. You can even set a particular banner for each pages/posts.

 == Changelog ==
+= 1.2.8 =
+* Fixed a security issue.
+Thanks to Netsparker (https://www.netpsarker.com) for finding this issue.
 = 1.2.7 =
 * Fixed a security issue.
 = 1.2.6 =